lemire/fast_double_parser/README.md

 If you want to run our benchmarks, you should have

-- Linux or macOS
+- Windows, Linux or macOS; presumably other systems can be supported as well
-- A recent C++ compiler with make
+- A recent C++ compiler
-- A recent cmake (one dependency requires cmake 3.5 or better) is necessary for the benchmarks
+- A recent cmake (cmake 3.11 or better) is necessary for the benchmarks

 ## Usage (benchmarks)

 ```
-make bench
+cd build
+cmake ..
+cmake --build . --config Release
+ctest .
+./benchmark
 ```

-To run unit tests, type `make unit && ./unit`.
+Under Windows, the last like should be `./Release/benchmark.exe`.

 ## Sample results